Donald Glover: 2018–2019: "This Is America"

-2018–2020: "This Is America" and 3.15.20

 Glover signed with RCA Records in January 2018, which Glover called "a necessary change of pace".
 In May 2018, he released a single titled "This Is America" while performing as both host and musical guest on Saturday Night Live.
 The song debuted at number one, becoming both Glover's first number one and top ten single in the United States.
 It features him singing and rapping, drawing influence from trap music.
-The lyrics addressed a variety of topics including gun violence and being black in the United States, while its controversial video, directed by Japanese filmmaker and frequent collaborator Hiro Murai, showed Glover with a firearm shooting at a choir.
-"This is America" won the Grammy for Song of the Year, Best Music Video, Best Rap/Sung Performance and Record of the Year, becoming the first rap song to win the latter.
+The lyrics addressed a variety of topics including gun violence and being black in the United States, while its controversial video, directed by Japanese-American filmmaker and frequent collaborator Hiro Murai, showed Glover with a firearm shooting at a choir.
+"This is America" won the Grammy for Song of the Year, Best Music Video, Best Rap/Sung Performance, and Record of the Year becoming the first rap song to win the latter.

-While filming Atlanta second season, Glover portrayed a young version of Lando Calrissian in Solo: A Star Wars Story (2018), causing him to miss appearances in some episodes; Calrissian was previously played by Billy Dee Williams in two films in the original Star Wars trilogy.
-Despite the film's turbulent production and poor box office returns, Glover's performance was praised, particularly by critic Stephanie Zacharek for his "unruly, charismatic elegance".
 In July 2018, Glover released the Summer Pack extended play containing the songs "Summertime Magic" and "Feels Like Summer", the former of which was originally meant to be the lead single from Glover's forthcoming fourth studio album.
 "Summertime Magic" debuted at forty-four on the Billboard Hot 100.
 Glover began his fifth concert tour, This Is America Tour in September, announcing it would be his last during its opening show in Atlanta.
 Two previously unreleased songs, "Algorhythm" and "All Night", were made available to people who bought tickets to the tour.